 Prescriptions

-We would ask you to order your prescriptions on-line if you are able to do so and if not, to post them, or place your requests in the letter box in the green door to the left of the main doors of the Medical Centre.
+If you not feel able to use the online options, then please put your request in the letter box in the green door to the left of the main doors of the Medical Centre.
 This is emptied by the prescribing team at regulor intervals throughout the day and ensures the quickest turnaround.

-Please do not bring prescription requests into the surgery to hand into Reception as the staff are often extremely busy and these request may stay at Reception until the end of the day.
+Please do not hand prescription requests to the reception staff at the front desk as they are often very busy so the request may stay at reception until the end of the day.
 Requests will make their way to the team much more quickly and safely if they are placed in the letter box.

 Repeat Prescriptions

-In addition it will then take the pharmacies a further 2-3 working days to prepare your medication so please ensure you leave at least 5 working days from the time you request the repeat until the time you go to the pharmacy to collect the medication.
+It will then take the pharmacy a further 2-3 working days to issue your medication, so please ensure you leave at least 5-6 working days from the time you request the repeat until the time you go to the pharmacy to collect the medication.

-If you believe a prescription is Urgent you must come to the surgery to request this by 1.00pm There must be a valid medical need for any urgent request and it will be at the discretion of a GP to decide if they will process it on the day or as a routine request.
-For most urgent requests we will only issue 7 day's worth of medication.
+If you believe a prescription is urgent, please request the medication by 1pm in order to allow us time to contact on on-call GP to urgently issue your prescription.
+There must be a valid medical need for all urgent requests and it will be at the discretion of a GP to decide if they will process it on the day or as a routine request.

 Please do not order any prescriptions more than 2 weeks in advance of the date that you are due to run out of your previous allocation.
 If there is a reason for an early request please ensure you stipulate why it is required early at the time of ordering.